JJC3321/group_4_repo/group_project/engineer_1.md

 The code uses python 2 and python 2 version of libaries like numpy, pandas and allensdk which are no longer supported.

+## Predictive Big Analytics: A study of Parkinson's Disease Using Large, Complex, Heterogenous, Incongruent, Multi-Source and Incomplete Observations
+**Biologist 1 Paper 5**

+The programming language use for this experiment is R.